mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 Operations listed in report:
   - "FUNDING/WITHDRAWAL"
-  - "TRADE" (covers money exchange)
+  - "TRADE" (includes money exchange)
   - "COMMISSION" (optional, no commission in case of exchange)
-  - "AUTOCONVERSION"
+  - "AUTOCONVERSION" (can be an individual item or part of other item)
   - "DIVIDEND"
   - "TAX"
+  - "US TAX" - works like normal TAX
   - "CORPORATE ACTION"
   - "ISSUANSE FEE" - related to dividend (any other relations?)
   - "STOCK SPLIT"